al8n/smear/smear-scaffold/README.md

 ## Purpose

-The scaffold layer serves as the blueprint for building both the standard GraphQL parser and GraphQLX (the extended GraphQL dialect), as well as any custom GraphQL-like languages.
+The scaffold layer serves as the blueprint for building both the standard GraphQL parser and GraphQLx (the extended GraphQL dialect), as well as any custom GraphQL-like languages.
 By abstracting common AST patterns into generic structures, it provides:

 - **Reusability**: Share AST node definitions across multiple DSL implementations
 - **Type Safety**: Leverage Rust's type system to ensure correctness at compile time